 Beef Chipolatas recipe

-- prick chipolatas and cook until brown (shown in photos 5-6)
+- Prick chipolatas and cook until brown (Photos 5-6)

-- add sauce and stir together (shown in photos 7-8)
+- Add sauce and stir together (Photos 7-8)

 Chipolata Breakfast recipes